Thu., Aug. 28, 2008

 for stripers at Graveling Point in the

 early season, when the cold, lethargic fish prefer a meal that's easy to digest.
-Later, when the water warms, herring
+Later, when the waters warm, herring

 and eels will attract strikes.
 This